Sophistication vs Logical Depth

 Sophistication and logical depth are conceptually very different since the former measures program lengths while the latter running times.
 In order to establish a relationship between these measures, we rescale logical depth from running time to program length using the Busy Beaver function.
-In this scenario, we prove that up to logarithmic changes of the significance of both measures, they are equal up to logarithmic terms.
+In this scenario, we prove that, up to logarithmic changes of the significance of both measures, they are equal up to logarithmic terms.
 From this, we conclude that all sophistication measures defined using Kolmogorov complexity, are equivalent in this sense.
-Then we prove that such an equivalence of sophistication and logical depth is not possible up to constant changes in significance.
-Finally, we study the stability of sophistication under changes of significance.
-From \cite[Theorem IV.4]{vv04}, one concludes that a logarithmic change of the significance can change sophistication maximally (i.e. almost $|x|$).
+A closely related result was previously shown in~\cite[Theorems 3.1.21 and 3.3.3]{bruno}.
+Although, using a very technical but closely related scaling function based on the convergence time of Chaitin Omega numbers.
+We also study the stability of sophistication under changes of significance.
+From \cite[Theorem IV.4]{vv04}, one concludes that a logarithmic change of the significance can change sophistication maximally ({\em i.e.} almost $|x|$).
 We show this also holds for constant changes of the significance.

-The rest of the paper is organized as follows: in the next section we overview several variants of sophistication.
-In Section~\ref{sec:prel} we introduce some definitions used in the rest of the paper.
-In Sections~\ref{sec:relacoes} and~\ref{sec:sophunstable} we present and prove the new results mentioned in the previous paragraph.